-The digital divide is also an issue in mature economies, although de facto affecting a smaller part of the population.
+The digital divide is also an issue in mature economies, although de facto affecting a smaller population.
 Indeed, rural areas remain poorly connected.
-15% of the population does not yet have internet and 5% of internet users have a speed of less than 10 Mbit/s (ITU, 2017).
-Furthermore, the difficulty of accessing ICTs is an additional disadvantage for the elderly, those on low incomes and those with disabilities.
+15% of the population does not yet have access to the Internet (ITU, 2021).
+Furthermore, the difficulty of accessing ICTs is an additional disadvantage for the elderly, those with low incomes or those with disabilities.